fegonzalez7/rob_unal_clase4/README.md

 ```
 [![Screenshot-from-2022-04-02-15-18-17.png](https://i.postimg.cc/TYncvVWQ/Screenshot-from-2022-04-02-15-18-17.png)](https://postimg.cc/MvKByj5j)

-Now it is time to generate the msgs, first get the just compiled dynanixel package, in my case */home/felipe/dyna_ws/src/dynamixel-workbench-msgs*, but in your may be different.
-Go to matlab an type:
+Now it is time to generate the msgs, first get the just compiled dynamixel package, in my case */home/felipe/dyna_ws/src/dynamixel-workbench-msgs*, but in your may be different.
+Go to matlab and type:

 ```shell
 rosgenmsg('/home/felipe/dyna_ws/src/dynamixel-workbench-msgs')